Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-3/lesson-3.md

 ## Add Project Dependencies

-You’ll create and edit the files you need to get your project running, but first, add a couple of dependencies to your project.
+Create and edit the files you need to get your project running, but first, add a couple of dependencies to your project.

 ### Bring Axios Onboard